Posadnik: Novgorod

-Originally, there was one posadnik, but gradually over time the office multiplied until, by the end of the republic, there were something like 24 posadniks.
-There were also posadniks for each of the city's boroughs (called ends - kontsy, singular konets in Russian).
+Originally, there was one posadnik, but over time, the office multiplied until, by the end of the republic, there were approximately 24 posadniki.
+There were also posadniki for each of the city's kontsy ('ends'), or boroughs.
 The multiplication of the office dates to the 1350s, when the posadnik Ontsifor Lukinich implemented a series of reforms.
-Retired posadniks took the title "old posadnik" (старый посадник) and the current, serving posadnik was known as the stepenny posadnik (степенный посадник).
-In accordance with the reform of 1416–1417, the number of posadniks was increased threefold and stepenny posadniks were to be elected for a six-month period.
+Retired posadniki took the title of "old posadnik" (старый посадник), and the current, serving posadnik was known as the stepenny posadnik (степенный посадник).
+In accordance with the reform of 1416–1417, the number of posadniki was increased threefold, and stepenniye posadniki were to be elected for a six-month period.
 In this manner, the various boyar clans could share power and one or another of them would neither monopolize power or be left out if they lost an election.
 However, it diluted power in the boyarstvo.
 Some scholars have argued that the archbishop of Novgorod became the head of the republic and stood above the fray of partisan politics that raged among the boyardom, but the archbishops seem to have shared power with the boyardom and the collective leadership tried to rule by consensus.
 The dilution of boyar power may, however, have weakened Novgorod in the 15th century, thus explaining the series of defeats it suffered at Moscow's hands and the eventual end of its independence.

-The posadnikdom (mayoralty) was abolished along with the veche when Ivan III, the grand prince of Moscow, took full control of the city in 1478.
-In fact, upon being asked by Archbishop Feofil (1470–1480) on behalf of the Novgorodians what type of government he wanted, Ivan (speaking through Vassian Patrikeyev) told them "there will be no veche bell in our patrimony of Novgorod; there will be no posadnik, and we will conduct our own government".
+The posadnichestvo (mayoralty) was abolished, along with the veche, when Grand Prince Ivan III took direct control of the city in 1478.
+In fact, upon being asked by Archbishop Feofil (1470–1480) on behalf of the Novgorodians what type of government he wanted, Ivan (speaking through Vassian Patrikeyev) told them: "there will be no veche bell in our patrimony of Novgorod; there will be no posadnik, and we will conduct our own government".

 Pskov

-There were 78 known posadniks in Pskov between 1308 and 1510.
-The posadnichestvo was abolished in Pskov in 1510 when Grand Prince Vasili III took direct control of the city.
+There were 78 known posadniki in Pskov between 1308 and 1510.
+The posadnichestvo was abolished in Pskov in 1510, when Grand Prince Vasili III took direct control of the city.